mscherotter/UniversalStickers/README.md

 [Sticker Host](Source/StickerHost) is a test project that shows the sticker collections on the user's system.
 It uses the [StickersControl](Source/StickerResources/StickersControl.cs) in the [StickerResources](Source/StickerResources) project.
 ## Enabling Sticker Hosting in your app
 To make your app a sticker host, edit the application manifest
-1. Add this namespace declaration xmlns:uap3="http://schemas.microsoft.com/appx/manifest/uap/windows10/3" to the <Package/> element at top of the file
+1. Add this namespace declaration xmlns:uap3="http://schemas.microsoft.com/appx/manifest/uap/windows10/3" to the *Package* element at top of the file
-2. Add uap3 to the IgnorableNamespaces="uap mp *uap3*" attribute in the <Package/> element
+2. Add uap3 to the IgnorableNamespaces="uap mp *uap3*" attribute in the *Package* element
-3. Add a <aup3:Extension/> element to the <Extensions/> section like this below:
+3. Add a *aup3:Extension* element to the *Extensions* section like this below:

     <Extensions>
         <uap3:Extension Category="windows.appExtensionHost">
           <uap3:AppExtensionHost>